lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  contract                Token contract address (default: 0xbtc contract address) hashrateUpdateInterval  Interval (miliseconds) for GPU hashrate logs (default: 30000) networkUpdateInterval   Interval (miliseconds) to scan for new work (default: 15000) kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key
+  contract                Token contract address (default: 0xbtc contract address) hashrateUpdateInterval  Interval (miliseconds) for GPU hashrate logs (default: 30000) networkUpdateInterval   Interval (miliseconds) to scan for new work (default: 15000) masterMode              Enable Master mode that virtually acts as a \"pool\" for slave miners connecting to it (default: false [requires admin/sudo mode]) masterURL               Master instance IP:port, slave mode if 'masterMode' is false (default: none [if 'masterMode' is true, default: http://{localIP}:4080/]) slaveUpdateInterval     (Slave only)Interval (miliseconds) to scan for new work (default: 5000) kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key